iqbalfn/camp/README.md

 find out how to define different layout.
 2. Remove unusable SVG syntax.
 3. `amp-ad`.
 Support another ad provider, currently only support AdSense.
-4. `amp-youtub`.
+4. `amp-youtube`.
 Support for old youtube embed style ( which is i've no example to test )
 5. Support another components
 amp-access-spec
 amp-analytics